 Autonomous Allsky camera with Raspberry PI.
 Part 2: powering and lightning protection

-This is a second part of the Allsky cycle and I want to describe powering and protection of this device.
-Please read first part to get basic information about this project.
+This is the second part of the Allsky cycle, and I want to describe powering and protection of this device.
+Please read the first part to get basic information about this project.

 Autonomous Allsky camera with Raspberry PI.
 Part 1: overview.

 Allsky (or weather) camera is one of the most important parts of the modern observatory.
-It’s very important to monitor sky conditions during night observations, especially when the observatory is remote controlled or should be fully automatic.
+It’s important to monitor sky conditions during night observations, especially when the observatory is remote controlled or fully automatic.
 Different vendors provide different solutions.
-But all they are share the same problems: very high prices, lack of autonomy (PC is required) and…
+But all they are share the same problems: very high prices, lack of autonomy (PC is required), and lack of useful…

 Connecting HTU21D temperature/humidity sensor to the Raspberry PI using simple C i2c interface

 Previously in my projects, I’m always used well-known DHT22 (AM2302) temperature/humidity sensors.
 But I found that these sensors are not very stable and subject to hung.
-In my case, this device is worked for about two weeks and then stops responding until power rebooted.
+In my case, this device is worked for about two weeks and then stops responding until the power is rebooted.
 This is absolutely unacceptable on some distant and autonomous devices.
-After some googling, I found that…
+After some googling, I…

 Connecting MLX90614 infrared thermometer to the Raspberry PI

 MLX90614 is a cheap and popular infrared thermometer from Melexis.
 This device is made in different versions for different purposes.
 You can get a general-purpose version with 0.5 accuracies or for medical purposes with accuracy up to 0.2.
-Also, you can choose the voltage you needed: 3.3v or 5v versions are available.
-With MLX90614 you can distantly measure the temperature…
+Also, you can choose the voltage you need: 3.3v or 5v versions are available.
+With MLX90614, you can distantly measure the objects’…